aditya-azad/simple-ssg/README.md

 ### `public` directory

-Everything inside this is copied as it is to the output directory.
+Everything inside this is copied to the output directory.

 ### `template` directory